Konstantin Syomin: Zoran Đinđić controversy

 On February 21, 2008, while commenting on the Serbian protests against Kosovo's declaration of independence in his Vesti Plus program, Syomin justified the 2003 assassination of Serbian Prime Minister Zoran Đinđić, opining that Đinđić was a Western puppet who received "a well-deserved bullet".

 His comments provoked an outcry in Serbia.
 The next day, on February 22, the Serbian embassy in Moscow demanded an explanation from the TV company.
 The Serbian diplomats wondered whether the scandalous statement was the position of the state television or Syomin's personal viewpoint.
 However, they were unable to reach the company's management.
 On February 23, Serbian Foreign Minister Vuk Jeremić called his Russian counterpart Sergei Lavrov over the issue and sent a letter of protest to the All-Russia State Television and Radio Company.
 On February 25, the Liberal Democratic minority faction in the Serbian parliament accused Russia of gross interference in the domestic affairs of Serbia and proposed to recall the ambassador from Moscow unless Russia apologizes.
 President Boris Tadić promised to touch the issue on February 25, during the scheduled visit of First Deputy Prime Minister of Russia and presidential candidate Dmitry Medvedev to Belgrade behind closed doors.
 After the talks, Russian Foreign Minister Sergei Lavrov publicly dismissed Syomin's comments voiced on state-run television as nonsense and his personal opinion.
 However, despite the scandal, Syomin continued his work as a TV host, and the company has not commented on the issue.

 Political views

-Konstantin Syomin considers himself a Marxist and a communist.
-Although he notes that "it took a very long time to come to this" and was initially a "staunch liberal".
+Syomin considers himself a Marxist and a communist, and said that "it took a very long time to come to this" and was initially a "staunch liberal".

 In the fall of 2017, Syomin "took part" in the presidential primaries of the Left Front, but lost to Pavel Grudinin.
 Syomin himself says that he found out about this "participation" after the fact, he was added to the list without asking.